telefonicaid/fiware-keystone-spassword/docs/iotp_ldap.md

 User authentication will be done throght LDAP directory.

 This solution about integrate LDAP with Keystone expects:
-- Users are in LDAP for autentication: name, description, email, password.
+- Users are in LDAP for authentication: name, description, email, password.
 - The following groups are defined in LDAP:
-  - ServiceCustomerGroup: role ServiceCustomer service.
+  - ServiceCustomerGroup: role ServiceCustomer in service.
   - SubServiceCustomerGroup: role SubServiceCustomer in all posible subservices
   - SubServiceAdminGroup: role SubServiceAdmin in all posible subservices
   - AdminGroup: roles admin in service and SubServiceAdmin in all posible subservices